bodokaiser/hangload.com/about/index.md

     These fitting means prove most effective, strong and easy to use.
 They provide an additional and useful function for securing the bags further that no other embodiments can match---the Ariana technique (see the video [above](#instructions-video)).

     All of these components were invented by Darius Hajiani, you won't come across them anywhere else.
 - id: who-creator
   question: Who is the creator?
   answer: |
-    Hangload was invented by Darius Hajiani, a UK-expat living in Berlin.
+    The Hangload system was invented by Darius Hajiani, inventor of English-Iranian background living in Berlin.
 He was looking for a better way to transport grocery bags by bicycle.
 After researching, experimenting with different materials, and extensive testing, he came up with the Hangload system.

     Invented and created in Berlin, Hangload was a finalist at the Innovation Price Berlin (Innovationpreis Berlin Brandenburg) and garnered media interest.